MJVS-delta/simple_qrcodegenereator/README.md

-Certainly!
-A README file is essential for documenting your project and providing clear instructions for others (and yourself) on how to use, install, and understand your project.
-Here’s a sample README for your project:

 Students QR Code Generator
 Description
 This project is a web application that allows users to enter their information, which is then used to generate a QR code.
 The QR code contains the user's full name, student ID, course, and year level.
 The application is built using HTML, CSS, and PHP.